AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-credentials-authentication.md

 ## Purge API Token {#purge-API-token}

 Customers can [purge the CDN cache](/help/implementing/dispatcher/cdn-cache-purge.md) by using a declared Purge API token.
 The token is declared in a file named `cdn.yaml` or similar, somewhere under a top-level `config` folder.
-Read the [Configuration Pipeline article](/help/operations/configuration-pipeline.md#managing-in-cloud-manager) for details about the folder structure and how to deploy the configuration.
+Read the [Config Pipeline article](/help/operations/configuration-pipeline.md#folder-structure) for details about the folder structure and how to deploy the configuration.

 The syntax is described below: